opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/automate-dns-records-creation-from-cce-ingresses-with-externaldns.md

 :white_check_mark: A **whoami** `Deployment` and `Service`
 :white_check_mark: A **whoami** `Ingress` served by the Ingress Controller with class name `nginx`
-:white_check_mark: A `whoami-example-de-tls` certificate automatically created by the Open Telekom Cloud ACME DNS-01 solver
+:white_check_mark: A `whoami-example-de-tls` certificate automatically created by the T Cloud Public ACME DNS-01 solver
 :white_check_mark: An A record and a TXT record in your `example.de` public zone, binding the EIP to `whoami.example.de`
 :::